 Cattle and other livestock that test positive for TB are normally removed to a slaughterhouse where their carcases undergo post-mortem meat inspection by the Food Standards Agency meat inspection team, who may also collect suitable samples from the carcase for bacteriological culture in an APHA laboratory (if required).
-Camelids, by contrast, are usually euthanased on farm and their carcases transported to an APHA laboratory for post-mortem examination (PME) and collection of tissue samples for bacteriological culture (again, where required).
-Not every TB test positive camelid is subject to a PME and bacteriological culture, for instance in herds with multiple TB positive animals in which M. bovis has already been isolated during an ongoing TB incident.
+Camelids, by contrast, are usually euthanased on farm and their carcases transported to an APHA laboratory for post-mortem examination (PME) and collection of tissue samples for PCR testing and (if necessary) bacteriological culture.
+Not every TB test positive camelid is subject to a PME and PCR testing and/or bacteriological culture, for instance in herds with multiple TB positive animals in which M. bovis has already been isolated during an ongoing TB incident.
 APHA veterinary pathologists follow a Standard Operating Procedure that covers all the relevant organs and lymph nodes to examine for TB lesions.
 As a result of that PME, the carcase is classified as having either:

 - typical visible lesions (VL) usually in head and respiratory tract tissues and associated lymph nodes, or

 - atypical lesions (AL) denoting TB-like lesions outside of respiratory tract organs and its associated lymph nodes; or